roikoren755/eslint-plugin-es/README.md

 A re-implementation of `eslint-plugin-es` in TypeScript.

 ## Disclaimer
-First off, I would like to deeply thank [@mistycatea](https://github.com/mysticatea) and everyone else involved in the original `eslin-plugin-es`.
+First off, I would like to deeply thank [@mistycatea](https://github.com/mysticatea) and everyone else involved in the original `eslint-plugin-es`.
 None of this would have been possible without them, and all credit should go to them.

-This package is an attempt to migrate `eslint-config-es` to be written in TypeScript, and to use the great [`@typescript-eslint`](https://github.com/typescript-eslint) repository for plugin development.
+This package is an attempt to migrate `eslint-plugin-es` to be written in TypeScript, and to use the great [`@typescript-eslint`](https://github.com/typescript-eslint) repository for plugin development.

 Below is taken verbatim from [`eslint-plugin-es`](https://github.com/mysticatea/eslint-plugin-es), and will be updated as needed.